masab009/Flask-API-practice/README.md

-# Simple with flask-python to learn about APIs and how they work
+# Practice with flask-python to learn about APIs and how they work

 ## Running the Project